-Staff and guests will all be required to follow social distancing and hygiene guidelines provided by Public Health.
+Staff and guests will all be required to follow physical distancing and hygiene guidelines provided by Public Health.
 Sites will also be cleaned and sanitized regularly in accordance with Public Health guidelines.

-But even if this work is essential, doesn’t recruiting people conflict with guidance around staying home and maintaining social distance?
+But even if this work is essential, doesn’t recruiting people conflict with guidance around staying home and maintaining physical distance?

 It may seem that way, but it doesn’t.